ghkddi/Clean-TSFD/README.md

-# Repository of the paper: Ensuring Fair Comparisons in Time Series Forecasting: Addressing Quality Issues in Three Benchmark Datasets
+# Repository of the paper: Benchmark Datasets Under the Microscope: Diagnosing Data Quality and Temporal Splits for Multivariate Time Series Forecasting
-Submited to: NeurISP 2024 Dataset and Benchmark Track
+Submited to: ECMLPKDD 2026 Applied Data Science Track

 ## Content